-ESO has developed a pipeline reduction for FEROS which1 supports all readout modes and binnings.
+FEROS was delivered to ESO with a reduction pipeline which supports all readout modes and binnings.
 The science data are calibrated with calibration exposures obtained in the afternoon before the start of the night.

-The FEROS Calibration Plan (cf. section 4.1) ensures that ESO maintains and provides on a daily basis bias images, internal spectroscopic flatfield spectra, calibration lamp spectra, solar spectra and spectrophotmetric standard star spectra.
+The FEROS Calibration Plan (cf. section 4.1) ensures that ESO maintains and provides on a daily basis bias images, internal spectroscopic flatfield spectra, calibration lamp spectra, solar spectra and spectrophotometric standard star spectra.
 The CCD characteristics like read-out noise and gain are currently measured on a daily basis.
-Dark current and dome spectroscopic flatfield spectra for fringe corrections are carried out once every ten days and are available on request from the ESO archive (for SM programmes, if not by chance included in the data package) and in the data package for Visitor Mode programmes.
+Dark current are carried out once every ten days and are available on request from the ESO archive (for SM programmes, if not by chance included in the data package) and in the data package for Visitor Mode programmes.